oilboi/Crafter-Minetest/README.md

 - Added in 22i's slime model
 - Exploding mobs now instantly dissapear when detonated
 - Added in gunpowder and tnt is now made from it
-- Added in prototype spider
+- Added in spider
+- Improved mob jumping
+- Added in string
+- Added in fishing - Fishing poles are made from sticks and string
+- Fixed raw porkchops not being edible
 ---